 Demand response program means a strategy used to manage electricity demand by encouraging consumers to adjust usage patterns based on the price of electricity.

-Describe and document means the demonstration of compliance with each provision of this chapter.
-Describe means the provision of information in the technical volume(s) of the quadrennial compliance filing, in sufficient detail to inform the stakeholders how the electric utility complied with each applicable requirement of chapter 21, why that approach was chosen, and the results of its approach.
-The description in the technical volume(s), including narrative text, graphs, tables, and other pertinent information, shall be written in a manner that would allow a stakeholder to thoroughly assess the electric utility’s analysis and each of its components.
-Document means the provision of all of the supporting information relating to the analysis.
+"Describe" mean: . the provision of information in the technical volume(s) of the quadrennial compliance filing, in sufficient detail to reasonably inform the stakeholders how the electric utility complied with each applicable requirement of chapter 21, why that approach was chosen, and the results of its approach.
+The description in the technical volume(s), including narrative text, graphs, tables, and other pertinent information, shall be written in a manner that reasonably allows a stakeholder to thoroughly assess the electric utility’s applicable analysis and each of its components.

+"Document" means the provision of all of the supporting information relating to an analysis.

 Descriptive statistics means a set of brief values that describes a data set’s central tendency and dispersion, including but not limited to its mean, median, mode, maximum, minimum, and standard deviation.